 Guayaquil’s parks are also attractions in themselves.
 Located in the middle of downtown, Parque Seminario is one of the city’s historic plazas, where visitors will be treated to the sight of land iguanas!
 The Guayaquil Cathedral stands on one edge of the park and is a photogenic sight during the day and at night.

 Parque Histórico Guayaquil is located 20 minutes from the center of downtown.
 This park comprises 3 areas: a Wildlife Zone with native flora and fauna, including mangrove swamps; an Urban Architectural Zone with examples of buildings from Ecuador’s “golden age;” and a Traditional Zone with exhibits on life in rural, agricultural Ecuador.
 Boasting musical shows and samples of local cuisine, this park provides first time visitors to Ecuador a great introduction to the country’s customs, culture, and natural features.

 If you are planning a Galapagos cruise, all flights to the magical archipelago depart from either Quito or Guayaquil, making them a perfect stop before heading out on your exploration!
-Visit our Galapagos For Less website and see how easy it is to create a fully customized Ecuador travel package with tours to Cuenca, Quito, and other destinations.
+Look through our Galapagos travel guide and contact our team to create a fully customized Ecuador travel package with tours to Cuenca, Quito, and other destinations.

 Anabel has been exploring the length and width of South America since 2010.
 Ditching preconceptions, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel – and life.